- What does it mean to be a “NYS resident” for purposes of receiving this award?

 - You will be able to apply for TAP online after your FAFSA information is received by HESC.
 You will receive an email from HESC – usually within three to four days of completing the FAFSA.
 As long as you indicated that you are a NYS resident and included at least one college located in NYS on your FAFSA, your FAFSA information is automatically sent to HESC.
 HESC then sends you an email with instructions on how to complete the TAP on the Web application.

 - I just completed my FAFSA, but didn't link to the TAP application.
 How can I apply?

 - If you did not proceed directly to the TAP application when you filed your FAFSA, you must wait until your FAFSA information is processed.
 Your FAFSA information must be received by HESC for a TAP application to be generated for you.
 Usually, the FAFSA information is received at HESC within 3-4 business days.

 - I received TAP last year.
 Do I have to apply again?

 - How much TAP am I eligible for?

-When your TAP application is processed, HESC will email you to log into your HESC account to view the status of your TAP award
+After your TAP application is processed, HESC will notofy you by email to log into your HESC account to view the status of your TAP award.

 - My school estimated my TAP award on my award letter and my account shows I will be getting less.
 Why did it change?

 - What are the income limits for TAP?